Facebook advertising has a disconcerting way of emptying my bank account; something that began with a targeted attack on my menstruation cycle.

 The rumours surrounding the (apparent) dangers of deodorants and antiperspirants have been doing the rounds for years.
 In particular, these claims concern one specific ingredient: aluminium salts.

-Whilst deodorants help to protect against ‘odour’ (yet still letting your sweat glands run riot), antiperspirants help to ‘control sweat’ or ‘wetness’ – i.e. stifling your sweat glands.
-By using ingredients such as aluminium salts, antiperspirants are able to effectively ‘block’ your sweat glands – preventing sweat and with it, any unpleasant odour.
+Whilst deodorants help to protect against ‘odour’ (yet still letting your sweat glands run riot), antiperspirants help to ‘control sweat’ – i.e. stifling these glands.
+By using ingredients such as aluminium salts, antiperspirants are able to effectively ‘block’ the sweating process entirely.

 Is It Healthy To Sweat?